drug-design/course/docs/chapters/molecular-graphics.md

 ### Depth Cueing

-Depth cueing is a technique in which distant objects are drawn progressively darker.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/depth-cueing-4fcbbc90'><i class='fa fa-play' aria-hidden='true'></i></button>Depth cueing is a technique in which distant objects are drawn progressively darker.
 This creates the perception of depth in the representation.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_2_4.png){: loading=lazy }